 As an extension of Service Cloud, Salesforce Field Service provides a comprehensive view of workforce management.

 Simply put, when a customer orders a new cable service, the cable installer will show up.
-Where they are now, where they’re going, and how many meters of cable are in their van, is all managed with Field Service Lightning.
+Their location, destination, and the amount of cable in their van are all managed with Field Service Lightning.

-Features include: Appointment scheduling, dispatching technology, territory management, as well as mobile app to help field service technicians.
+Features include: Appointment scheduling, dispatching technology, territory management, and a mobile app to help Field Service technicians.

 Marketing Cloud

-Salesforce Marketing Cloud is a digital platform that automates marketing across email, mobile apps, SMS, websites, and more.
-Marketing Cloud can seamlessly connect to other Salesforce products, such as Sales or Service Cloud, allowing CRM data to flow freely.
+Marketing Cloud Engagement (ex-Salesforce Marketing Cloud) is a digital platform that automates marketing across email, mobile apps, SMS, websites, and more.
+Marketing Cloud Engagement (MCE) can seamlessly connect to other Salesforce products, such as Sales or Service Cloud, allowing CRM data to flow freely.

 Journey Builder

-If you’re working in the B2C Marketing space, Journey Builder is what you need to be looking at.
-This tool allows you to build powerful marketing journeys and provide customers with a personalized experience.
+If you’re working in the B2C Marketing space, Journey Builder is the tool you need to be looking at.
+It allows you to build powerful marketing journeys and provide customers with a personalized experience.

-The product sends customers on a journey – where you can interact with them via a multitude of platforms such as email, mobile, advertising, and your website.
+The product sends customers on a journey where you can interact with them via multiple platforms, such as email, mobile (SMS, push), advertising, and your website.

-Journey Builder is a core part of Marketing Cloud, which is primarily B2C.
+Journey Builder is a core part of MCE, which is primarily B2C.

 Email Studio